 The Bird - A laid-back restaurant and bar serving up some tasty burgers, wings, and sandwiches.
 Overall a great dining spot — and value too.

-Jackson Hole Airport (JAC) is your best bet for flying into and out of the Jackson region.
+Jackson Hole Airport (JAC) is your best bet for flying into and out of the Jackson Hole region.
 The facility, located entirely within Grand Teton National Park, is serviced by American Airlines, Delta, Frontier, Skywest, and United.